TomKellyGenetics/leiden/README.md

 ## Clustering with the Leiden Algorithm in R

-This package allows calling the Leiden algorthm for clustering on an igraph object from R. See the Python and Java implementations for more details:
+This package allows calling the Leiden algorithm for clustering on an igraph object from R. See the Python and Java implementations for more details:

 https://github.com/CWTSLeiden/networkanalysis